The Mysterious Murasame Castle: Plot

 In Edo-period Japan, Murasame Castle houses a gigantic stone statue known as Murasame.
 The people lived peacefully until one stormy night, when a shining golden object fell onto the castle from the sky.
 Deafening shrieks arose from the castle, and the shining object is later revealed to be an alien creature who gives life to the stone statue Murasame and takes over the castle.
 The alien creature extends its power to four other neighboring castles, giving the daimyō lords each an evil sphere of power.
 The lords are taken over by the alien's evil power, and use the spheres to summon ninja armies and monsters to attack villagers.
-Hearing of these strange occurrences, the shogunate led by Tokugawa Ietsuna sends Takamaru, a samurai apprentice, on a secret mission to investigate the castle.
+Hearing of these strange occurrences, the shogunate led by Tokugawa Ietsuna sends Takamaru, a samurai apprentice on a secret mission to investigate the castle.
 As Takamaru, the player must infiltrate the four castles to defeat each castle lord, before going on to face the alien entity itself.

 Development

-Due to the game's initial obscurity, not much about its development is known, but Goichi Suda, in an interview with Nintendo Life, stated that Human Entertainment (where he started video game development) was involved in development of the game to some degree.
+TRY, who would later become Human Entertainment, helped develop the game for Nintendo, having done so with Pro Wrestling the same year.